 Daniel received his Master of Physiotherapy degree (2005) from McMaster University and his Honours Bachelor of Science Degree in Kinesiology from York University (1999).
 He also has a background in theatre and many years of experience teaching and performing in the vocal arts.

 eLearning Instructional Designer & Developer

-Derek is an eLearning Instructional Designer & Developer for the Baycrest Centre for Learning, Research and Innovation in Long Term Care.
+Derek is an eLearning Instructional Designer & Developer for the Ontario Centres for Learning, Research and Innovation in Long-Term Care at Baycrest.
 Previously he worked was an eLearning Instructional Designer & Developer for the Centre for Aging and Brain Health Innovation and Ontario Shores Centre for Mental Health Sciences.
 With 7 years’ experience in the health care sector and 5 years’ experience as an eLearning developer, Derek strives to make significant eLearning experiences that are interactive, fun, and engaging.
 In 2016, he was awarded the People’s Choice Award in eLearning Design at the eACH conference.